Voice of the client: Argentina’s Banco Macro makes gains with AI

 You won’t any longer see wheelbarrows full of cash that were commonly associated with Argentina’s period of hyperinflation.
 But still, instances of financial flux can influence how much clients are saving, borrowing and spending.
 That’s kept Banco Macro motivated to find new ways to drive more efficiencies, from optimizing cash flow management in branches and ATMs to preventing liabilities such as fraud— all through applying AI to its customer data.

 Nicolas Martins leads data and AI projects at Banco Macro.
 He joined forces with the IBM Data Science and AI Elite team to help develop two pilots.
 Banco Macro took advantage of the expertise of the IBM Data Science and AI Elite team to tap into Watson Studio to develop, deploy and maintain their machine learning models and integrate the results into their daily workflow.

-Senior analysts from Banco Macro were paired with data scientists from the IBM Data Science Elite Team, who undertook three, two-week sprints in Buenos Aires to develop two use cases.
+Senior analysts from Banco Macro were paired with data scientists from the IBM Data Science and AI Elite Team, who undertook three, two-week sprints in Buenos Aires to develop two use cases.

 The first use case proved that machine learning models could increase the likelihood of clients accepting the next best action.
 The second model was able to detect activity on accounts held by recently deceased individuals.
 Both pilots proved successful – and are paving the way for two additional use cases, risk analysis for scoring and debt liability reduction.

 “With these models, we could theoretically predict that we will be able to increase by three times the response rates of those campaigns.
 The idea is to optimize who we are going to contact and what are we going to offer to them,” said Martins.
 Customers who were identified by the models were also 25 percent more likely to accept the next best action.